angelcomp/api-rest/README.md

 	``http://localhost:5000/python``
 	The `server.py` file contains the implementation of the Python server using Flask.
 The server has a single route `/python` which handles the **GET** request.
 Inside the route handler, it calls the `web_scraping_github` function to perform web scraping on the GitHub page.
 This function uses Selenium WebDriver with Chrome to navigate to the GitHub page, extract the text content of the `h1` and `p` elements, and return the extracted data as a **JSON** response.
 The server sets the necessary headers for enabling CORS. <br>

 	Both the Node server and Python server have the necessary headers set to allow Cross-Origin Resource Sharing (CORS), enabling communication with the React frontend. <br>

 	The `web_scraping_github` function performs the following steps:

 	- Configures the browser options for Chrome WebDriver.
 	- Opens the GitHub page.
 	- Extracts the text content of the h1 and p elements using XPath.
 	- Closes the browser.
 	- Generates a dictionary containing the extracted text.
 	- Converts the Python dictionary to JSON format.
-- Returns the JSON data. <br>
+	- Returns the JSON data. <br> <br>
 	The `app.after_request` decorator in the Flask server sets the necessary headers for enabling CORS on all routes.

  - **nodepy:** A simple Frontend to see data fetched from both servers above.
 	 Run the following commands: <br>